memgraph/memgraph/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Logs**
-If applicable, add screenshots or CLI output to help explain your problem.
+If applicable, add logs of Memgraph, CLI output or screenshots to help explain your problem.

 **Additional context**
 Add any other context about the problem here.